ArminNiessner/RPi_Cam_mEyeOS/README.md

 1. Two pins of the switch are soldered with wires and then the switch is glued to the side wall of the lid with two component glue.
 1. One of the wires from the switch is soldered to the VCC pin of the Raspberry Pi Zero and another wire is soldered to one of the GND pins.
 Afterwards the RPi Zero board is fixed in the lid with velcro.
 1. If present, remove the led from the camera board with a soldering iron.
-1. The camera module is connected to the RPi Zero with the flex cable and placed in the opening provided in the lid (remove the fixing screw from the objective before).
+1. The camera module is connected to the RPi Zero with the flex cable and placed in the opening provided in the lid (remove the fixing screw from the lens before).

 ![RPi_cam_MEOS](RPi_cam_MEOS_lid.png)

 ### Final steps:
-1. The pins of the dc-dc step-up converter and the battery charger are soldered with wires (the pins on the side of the micro-usb port of the battery charger module are only needed if a solar module is to be connected) and then glued to the side wall of the housing with two component adhesive.
+1. The pins of the dc-dc step-up converter and the battery charger are soldered with wires (the pins on the side of the micro-usb port of the battery charger module are only needed if a solar module is to be connected) and then glued to the side wall of the housing with two component glue.
 1. The battery pack is fixed at the bottom of the housing with velcro.
 The wires of the battery pack are connected to the corresponding pins (B+ and B-) on the battery charger and the pins OUT+ and OUT- are connected to VIN+ and VIN- of the dc-dc step-up converter.
 1. Before connecting pins VOUT+ and VOUT- to VCC and GND of the RPi zero, the voltage of the dc-dc step-up converter must be adjusted.
 To do this, adjust the screw on the potentiometer until a voltage at VOUT of approx. 5.1V is reached.
 1. (optional) The cable gland is attached to the 12mm hole and a short 2-core cable piece is fed through.
 The cable ends on the inside are connected to the pins on the side of the micro-usb port.
 The cable ends on the outside are connected to a luster terminal.